univention/univention-corporate-server/doc/architecture/components/index.rst

 Product components
 ******************

-In this part of the document, you learn about the second, medium, detail level of the architecture of |UCS|.
+In this part of the document, you learn about the second, medium, and detail level of the architecture of |UCS|.
 You learn about UCS product components that you face directly when you use UCS.
 The product components typically act as entry points for your tasks.

-The description of the product components is for administrators and solution architects.
-For software developers and system engineers it provides the context for the architectural details to UCS.
+The product components descriptions are intended for administrators and solution architects.
+For software developers and system engineers, it provides the context for the architectural details of UCS.
 Make sure you are familiar with the :ref:`concepts` behind UCS.

 .. include:: /archimate.txt